An assortment of different faces

 Language

-Language refers to a person’s or group’s principal method of communication using structured words in speech, writing, or gesture (e.g. Sign Language).
-Common labels associated with language include:
+Language refers to someone’s principal method of communication using structured words in speech, writing, or gesture (e.g. Sign Language).

-Around 3% of the world uses four or more languages and around 1% uses five or more languages.
-Monolingual experiences are most common in countries that predominantly use English, such as the U.S., the United Kingdom (UK), Australia, and New Zealand (NZ).
-This is likely due to English being the primary language of business globally, which is also deeply connected to British and American histories of colonization.
+Around 3% of the world uses four or more languages, and around 1% uses five or more languages.
+Monolingual experiences are most common in countries predominantly using the English language, such as the United States (US), the United Kingdom (UK), Australia, and Aotearoa New Zealand (NZ).
+This is likely due to English being the primary language of business globally, which is notably deeply connected to British and American histories of colonization and erasure of Indigenous languages.

-Many languages have meaningful differences and slang depending on the region they are used (e.g. Mexican Spanish vs. Castellano).
+Many languages have meaningful differences, slang, and influences of Indigenous languages depending on the region they are used (e.g. Distinct forms of Spanish practiced across Latinoamérica vs. Castellano).
 Research shows that there are various distinctions in the structure and communication of languages that can have meaningful effects on how different people perceive, experience, and interpret the world.
 For example, Chinese-speaking children learn to count earlier than English-speaking children because Chinese numbers are more regular and transparent than English numbers (in Chinese, "eleven" is "ten one").
 Most languages also have words that are broadly considered profanities, swear words, cuss words, obscenities, or expletives (e.g. the F-word in English), yet are culturally normalized for many.

 While French and English are the official languages of Canada, people in Canada speak at least 215 languages.
-Reports from the United States Census Bureau found that at least 350 languages are spoken in American homes.
-Unlike most countries, and contrary to popular belief, the U.S. does not have an official language.
-However, language, linguistics, and accents can play a significant role in an individual’s ability to get and keep a job.
+The United States Census Bureau reports found that at least 350 languages are spoken in US homes.
+Unlike most countries, and contrary to popular belief, the US does not have an official language.
+However, language, linguistics, and accents can significantly affect an individual’s ability to get and keep a job.

 Accents